LogoCentral User Management

 • Installing the Update

-• Performing the update
+• Performing a Docker update

 • Using Specific Versions